Improving Music Source Separation with Diffusion and Consistency Refinement: Method

 \subsection{Diffusion Model}

-After training the deterministic model \(f_{\theta}\), we freeze its parameters and integrate it into a larger system that includes a score-matching diffusion model \(g_{\phi}\), as depicted in right side of Fig.~\ref{fig:system}.
-The diffusion model \(g_{\phi}\) has the same architecture as the deterministic model but takes four inputs instead of two: (1) a noisy version of \( x_s\), (2) the target label \(s\), (3) the scale of noise $\sigma$ added to the \(x_s\), and (4) the intermediate features \(\bar{x}_s^{\text{det}}\)extracted by the frozen deterministic model.
-We train the diffusion model \(g_{\phi}\) with the Denoising Score Matching (DSM) loss:
+We leverage a diffusion generative model~\cite{dickstein2015deepunsupervised, ho2020denoising}, more specifically a Denoising Score Matching (DSM)~\cite{song2019generativemodeling, song2021scorebased} formulation, which learns to denoise a signal by estimating the gradient of the data distribution.
+After training \(f_{\theta}\), we freeze its parameters and integrate it into a larger system by adding a diffusion model \(g_{\phi}\), as depicted in the right side of Fig.~\ref{fig:system}.
+The diffusion model \(g_{\phi}\) takes as input: (1) a noisy version of the source signal \(\tilde{x}_s\), (2) the source label \(s\), and (3) the intermediate features \(\bar{x}_s^{\text{det}}\) extracted by the frozen deterministic model.
+During training, the input \(\tilde{x}_s\) is randomly drawn from the deterministic estimate or the clean source with probability \(p\), encouraging robustness to imperfect separation: